What Are the Health Implications of Microplastics in Freshwater Fish Consumption?

 Crossref, a reputable digital hub for scholars and researchers, also affirms the prevalence of microplastics in fish.
 A study found on Crossref reported that over 50% of fish in the River Thames in the UK contained microplastics.
 Another study documented a similar prevalence in the Great Lakes of North America.

-A lire aussi : What Role Do Probiotics Play in the Treatment of Pediatric Eczema?
+Sujet a lire : What Role Do Probiotics Play in the Treatment of Pediatric Eczema?

 How Fish Ingest Microplastics